-The AUC Center Symphony Orchestra was formed in 1997 to unify musical scholarship across three historic undergraduate institutions in Atlanta, Georgia – Clark Atlanta University, Spelman College, and Morehouse College.
+The Atlanta University Center Symphony Orchestra (AUCSO) was formed in 1997 to unify musical scholarship across three historic undergraduate institutions in Atlanta, Georgia – Clark Atlanta University, Morehouse College, and Spelman College.

 AUCSO is a central space for young classical musicians to learn, rehearse and perform classical music.
 With 30+ other instrumentalists, students learn what it means to play in a large ensemble, applying the music theory and ear training understanding that harmony is a product of maturing skill, consistent planning and collegial bonds.